awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-logging.md

 In order to send logs to your Amazon S3 bucket with encryption, encryption must be enabled on the bucket\.
 For more information about Amazon S3 bucket encryption, see [Amazon S3 Default Encryption for S3 Buckets](https://docs.aws.amazon.com/AmazonS3/latest/dev/bucket-encryption.html)\.

 **Customer\-managed key**
 If you're using a KMS key that you manage yourself to encrypt your bucket, then the IAM instance profile attached to your instances must have explicit permissions to read the key\.
-If you use an AWS managed key, the instance does not require this explicit permission\.
+If you use an AWS managed key, the instance doesn't require this explicit permission\.
 For more information about providing the instance profile with access to use the key, see [Allows Key Users to Use the key](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-default-allow-users) in the *AWS Key Management Service Developer Guide*\.

 Follow these steps to configure Session Manager to store session logs in an Amazon S3 bucket\.